-The electronic payments industry is subject to rapid and significant technological changes, including continuing advancements in the areas of radio frequency and proximity payment devices (such as contactless cards), e-commerce and mobile commerce, among others.
+The electronic payments industry is subject to rapid and significant technological changes.
 We cannot predict the effect of technological changes on our business.
 We rely in part on third parties, including some of our competitors and potential competitors, for the development of, and access to, new technologies.
 We expect that new services and technologies applicable to our industry will continue to emerge, and these new services and technologies may be superior to, or render obsolete, the technologies we currently utilize in our products and services.
 Additionally, we may make future investments in, or enter into strategic alliances to develop, new technologies and services or to implement infrastructure change to further our strategic objectives, strengthen our existing businesses and remain competitive.
 However, our ability to transition to new services and technologies that we develop may be inhibited by a lack of industry-wide standards, by resistance from our retail distributors, network acceptance members, third-party processors or consumers to these changes, or by the intellectual property rights of third parties.
 Our future success will depend, in part, on our ability to develop new technologies and adapt to technological changes and evolving industry standards.
 These initiatives are inherently risky, and they may not be successful or may have an adverse effect on our business, financial condition and results of operations.

-We face settlement risks from our retail distributors, which may increase during an economic downturn.
+We face settlement risks from our distributors and banking partners, which may increase during an economic downturn.

 The majority of our business is conducted through retail distributors that sell our products and services to consumers at their store locations.
 Our retail distributors collect funds from the consumers who purchase our products and services and then must remit these funds directly to accounts established for the benefit of these consumers at the banks that issue our cards.
 The remittance of these funds by the retail distributor takes on average two business days.
 If a retail distributor becomes insolvent, files for bankruptcy, commits fraud or otherwise fails to remit proceeds to our card issuing bank from the sales of our products and services, we are liable for any amounts owed to our customers.
-As of December 31, 2015, we had assets subject to settlement risk of \$69.2 million.
+As of December 31, 2016, we had assets subject to settlement risk of \$137.1 million.
 Given the possibility of recurring volatility in global financial markets, the approaches we use to assess and monitor the creditworthiness of our retail distributors may be inadequate, and we may be unable to detect and take steps to mitigate an increased credit risk in a timely manner.